TDGNate/Team-profile-generator/README.md

 ## Install

-Install Node js, and Inquirer, and run `node index.js` to start the application.
+Install Node js, and Inquirer, and run `npm start` which will run node index.js to start the application.

 ## Contributing